 Compare two strings using the Not Equal To (!=) Relational Operator

-Let's create a program to compare whether the strings are equal or not using the Not Equal To (!=) operator in C++.
+Let's develop a program in C++ that compares strings for inequality using the Not Equal To (!=) operator.

 Program4.cpp